osrsbox/osrsbox.github.io/_posts/2018-07-26-osrs-cache-research-extract-cache-definitions.md

 ## RuneLite Tools

 RuneLite is a suite of open source tools for Old School RuneScape.
 The project provides a free, open-source and super fast client for Old School RuneScape.
 In addition, the creators also provide a cache extraction tool and used to provide a client deobfuscator.
-This documentation focuses on the cache tool for extracting information from the OSRS cache, and dabbles a little later with the deobfuscator (using and old version from the RuneLite project) for extracting cache version information.
-The [RuneLite homepage](https://runelite.net/) provide a summary of the project and precompiled downloads for the client.
+This documentation focuses on the cache tool for extracting information from the OSRS cache, and dabbles a little later with the deobfuscator (using an old version from the RuneLite project) for extracting cache version information.
+The [RuneLite homepage](https://runelite.net/) provides a summary of the project and precompiled downloads for the client.
 The [RuneLite GitHub project page](https://github.com/runelite/runelite) is the official repository to get the source code for the project.

 ### Compiling RuneLite Tools

-The RuneLite client comes as a precompiled download (a `.jar` file).
+The RuneLite client comes as a pre-compiled download (a `.jar` file).
 However, the other tools that are part of the suite of tools do not come precompiled.
 Therefore, this section documents how to compile the tools.
-Although this is a pretty staight-forward process, it may be difficult for someone without much programming experience.
+Although this is a pretty straight-forward process, it may be difficult for someone without much programming experience.

 The following instructions were performed on Microsoft Windows 10 64-bit.
 However, the instructions should be suitable for other Microsoft Windows operating systems and also adaptable to other operating systems such as Linux.
 The following software is required: 1) Git; 2) Netbeans; 3) Java.